sandeepstw/react-api-server/README.md

 ```bash
 2 http://localhost:3090/api/v1/signup
 ```
-"user" collection having email,password fields.For signup email,password and role.
-You can see the collection created in robo 3T.
+Collection "user" contains email, password fields.
+Signup api requires {email, password, role}.

 ![](image/api1.PNG "Description goes here")

+To verify check 'user' collection for created user's documents.

 ![](image/user.PNG "Description goes here")

-"userRoles" contains userId,roleId.
-In that userId is reference of user-ObjectId and roleId is reference of role-ObjectId.
+Collection "userRoles" contains userId,roleId.
+In that userId is reference of user.id (ObjectId type) and roleId is reference of role.id (ObjectId type).
 ![](image/userrole.PNG "Description goes here")

-# signin
+# Signin
-signin having email and password credentials and it will return the token.
+User email and password for signin api call and it will return the access token.
 ```bash
 3 http://localhost:3090/api/v1/signin
 ```
 ![](image/api2.PNG "Description goes here")

-For other collections token authorization is must.
+For other collections token authorization is required.

 "userProfile" having userId,description,Name,Phone. userId is the reference of user-ObjectId. when we create userProfile we need to pass token as follow:-
 ```bash